seqcode/chexalign/README.md

 Example
 --------------
 This example runs ChExAlign v0.11 on ribosomal protein gene (RPG) datasets (NCBI Sequence Read Archive under accession number SRP041518) presented in Figure 1 from the paper.
 The bam files include ChIP-exo data for Rap1, Hmo1, Sfp1, Ifh1, Fhl1, and control experiment.
-The version of ChExAlign and all files required to run this analysis are in this file: [chexalign-yeast-example.tar.gz](http://lugh.bmb.psu.edu/software/chexalign/examples/chexalign-yeast-example.tar.gz)
+The version of ChExAlign and all files except for python scripts required to run this analysis are in this file: [chexalign-yeast-example.tar.gz](http://lugh.bmb.psu.edu/software/chexalign/examples/chexalign-yeast-example.tar.gz).

 Let’s demonstrate how ChExAlign works.
 Note that this example only uses the top 20 RPG sites to save time.